 Most swimsuits are made from synthetics materials like polyurethane, polyester, and nylon which are not biodegradable and historically contribute to plastic waste.
 But a few swimsuit brands are trying to change that by making stylish swimwear from recycled fabrics.

 ECONYL® is a fabric made from waste such as old fishing nets, fabric scraps, carpet flooring and industrial plastic from landfills and oceans.
-This synthetic plastic waste is regenerated into a nylon fabric which can be used again and again to make new products like swimsuits and workout gear.
+This synthetic plastic waste is regenerated into a nylon fabric that can be used again and again to make new products like swimsuits and workout gear.
 ECONYL is made by Aquafil, a leading nylon producer.

 REPREVE® is a fabric made from recycled plastic bottles.
-Plastic bottles are upcycled into materials like the cloth seats in the electric Ford focus and Patagonia’s fleece.
+Plastic bottles are upcycled into materials like sustainable swimsuits and trunks, the cloth seats in the electric Ford focus and Patagonia’s fleece.
 Today more than 16 billion plastic bottles have been recycled into REPREVE fabrics.

 The only truly circular swimwear company I could find.
 Loop Swim uses REPREVE fabrics to make their line of sustainable swimwear.
 They close the loop by taking back swimsuits to be upcycled.